PriyaShrinithi/comic-scraper/README.md

        10. Create a proper end scenario: Done
        11. Error Handling: Done
        12. Redo if Download error: Done
-       13. Make the Console Output pretty
+       13. Make the Console Output pretty: Done
-       14. Extension change
+       14. Extension change: Done
    ###### NOT DONE:
        15. Write downloaded details in a csv file or as a json object:
        16. Argument Manga names in Sentence case